Advertiser Disclosure

 Air-to-ground and satellite Wi-Fi.
 Image Credit: Upgraded Points

-There are 2 types of operating systems for airplane Wi-Fi — air-to-ground (ATG) which bounces signals off ground-based cell towers, and satellite Wi-Fi which uses signals from satellites orbiting the earth.
+There are 2 types of operating systems for airplane Wi-Fi: air-to-ground (ATG) which bounces signals off ground-based cell towers, and satellite Wi-Fi, which uses signals from satellites orbiting the earth.

-Wi-Fi speed is slow with an ATG connection at around 3 Mbps, so it’s suitable for checking emails or messaging apps but wouldn’t hold up against any bandwidth-intensive actions such as streaming or uploading files.
+Wi-Fi speed is slow with an ATG connection at around 3 Mbps, so it’s suitable for checking emails or messaging apps but wouldn’t hold up against bandwidth-intensive actions such as streaming or uploading files.

 Satellite Wi-Fi